 What are the risks of a bone density test?

 Bone densitometry testing uses a low dose of radiation.
-You may want to ask your healthcare provider about the amount of radiation used during the procedure and the risks related to your particular situation.
-It is a good idea to keep a record of your radiation exposure, such as previous CT scans and other types of X-rays, so that you can tell your healthcare provider.
-Risks associated with radiation exposure may be related to the cumulative number of X-ray exams and/or treatments over a long period.
+You may want to ask your healthcare provider about the amount of radiation used during the procedure and the risks related to your situation.
+It's a good idea to keep a record of your radiation exposure, such as previous CT scans and other types of X-rays, so that you can tell your healthcare provider.
+Risks from radiation exposure may be related to the cumulative number of X-ray exams or treatments over a long period.

-If you are pregnant or think that you may be, you should tell your healthcare provider.
+If you are pregnant or think that you may be, tell your healthcare provider.
 Radiation exposure during pregnancy can lead to birth defects.

 Certain factors or conditions may interfere with a bone density test.
-These include the following:
+These include:

 - Body piercing